Bordered Heegaard Floer homology: Invariance and pairing: A-infty algebras and modules

-Note that since we are working over characteristic two, the following discussion also carries over readily to the ungraded setting.
-The modules in the present paper are graded, but not by $\ZZ$.
+Note that since we are working over characteristic two and don't need to worry about signs, the following discussion also carries over readily to the ungraded setting.
+The modules in our present application are graded, but not by $\ZZ$.
 We return to this point in Section~\ref{sec:grad-non-comm}.